mheap/nexmo-developer/_documentation/en/messages/10-dlc/Concepts/brand-overview.md

 This model is more like a Partner model where a parent business account directly manages each of their own brand customers.
 Their customers are managed through separate sub-accounts since numbers, billing, and configuration is set up according to each customer's needs.

 You can share brands across multiple accounts.
-Just let us know which account you want to share the brand with and we can set that up for you.
+Identify which account with which you want to share the brand and Vonage can set that up for you.
 This is useful for example if you create the brand under your parent account and want to share it with sub-accounts as well.

 A parent and sub-accounts model includes multiple sub-accounts one per customer or child business